- Things to Know

 When and how will I receive the results of my X-rays?

 After an X-ray is taken, the image is produced immediately.
 However, the time it takes to learn the results varies.

-If your X-ray is taken in a doctor's or dentist's office, the doctor or dentist will likely read the X-ray and discuss results with you in the same visit.
-If your X-ray is taken while you are in a hospital's emergency department, or in-patient in a hospital it will be read by the emergency physician or sent to a radiologist to read.
+If your X-ray is taken in a doctor's or dentist's office, the doctor or dentist will likely read the X-ray and discuss the results with you in the same visit.
+If your X-ray is taken while you are in a hospital's emergency department, or as an in-patient in a hospital it will be read by the emergency physician or sent to a radiologist to read.
 Depending on how busy the hospital is, this can take a few hours.
 Once read, it will be sent to the physician treating you, who will discuss the findings.

 Sometimes, you may be sent to an imaging center to have your X-rays taken.
 Once the X-rays are done, they will be read by a radiologist on staff at the imaging center, and then transmitted to your doctor who ordered the tests.
 This may take a day or more.
-Once your doctor receives the results, they will likely call you to discuss the results over the phone or suggest a follow-up visit in office, or they may refer you to another doctor depending on the findings.
+Once your doctor receives the results, they will likely call you to discuss the results over the phone or suggest a follow-up visit in the office, or they may refer you to another doctor depending on the findings.